GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-evolution-cds-2019/index.md

 ## Learn more

-For more details about Lighthouse and other performance tooling updates from Chrome Developer Summit, watch the Speed tooling evolution talk:
+For more details about Lighthouse and other performance tooling updates from Chrome Developer Summit, watch the Speed tooling evolutions talk:

 {% YouTube 'iaWLXf1FgI0' %}

-Your feedback is invaluable in making Lighthouse better, so go on and try out [Lighthouse CI](http://bit.ly/lhci), write a [Stack Pack](http://bit.ly/lh-stackpacks), or create a [Lighthouse Plugin](http://bit.ly/lh-plugins) and let us know what you think.
+Your feedback is invaluable in making Lighthouse better, so go on and try out [Lighthouse CI](http://bit.ly/lhci), write a [Stack Pack](http://bit.ly/lh-stackpacks), or create a [Lighthouse Plugin](http://bit.ly/lh-plugins) and [let us know](https://github.com/GoogleChrome/lighthouse/issues) what you think.